We provide advisory, audit and litigation services to both businesses and individuals.

-We strive to be the leading UK immigration law firm by providing expert, strategic and client focused advice.
-Our team of immigration lawyers are unique in not only being experts in both corporate and personal immigration law, but also leaders in immigration litigation.
+We strive to be the leading UK human rights and immigration law firm by providing expert, strategic and client focused advice.
+Our team of lawyers are unique in not only being experts in both corporate and personal immigration law, but also leaders in immigration litigation and in human rights.

 Our clients are drawn from a diverse range of backgrounds and sectors.
 The include multinational corporations, SMEs, start-up companies, law firms, banks, wealth managers, High Net-Worth individuals, celebrities, dignitaries, families and individuals.

 We pride ourselves not only on our expertise and professionalism, but also the high regard with which we hold client confidentiality.

 “Vast amount of experience in the space”

 “Well known for handling high-profile strategic judicial reviews”

 “Expert guidance in sponsor applications”

 “Impressive array of corporate clients on business immigration matters”

 “Well known in the area of personal immigration”

 “Particularly well versed in acting for individuals and families”